redpanda-data/kminion/README.md

 1. As of writing the exporter there is no publicly available prometheus exporter (to my knowledge) which is lightweight, robust and supports Kafka v0.11 - v2.1+

 2. We are primarily interested in per consumergroup:topic lags.
-Some exporters export either only consumer group lags (of all topics alltogether) or they export only per partition metrics.
-While you can obviously aggregate those partition metrics in Grafana as well, it adds unnecessary complexity in Grafana dashboards.
-This exporter adds both.
+Some exporters export either only group lags of all topics altogether or they export only per partition metrics.
+While you can obviously aggregate those partition metrics in Grafana as well, this adds unnecessary complexity in Grafana dashboards.
+This exporter offers metrics on partition and topic granularity.

-3. In our environment developers occasionally replay data by creating a new consumer group.
+3. In our environment developers occasionally reconsume a topic by creating a new consumer group.
 They do so by incrementing a trailing number (e. g. "sample-group-1" becomes "sample-group-2").
 In order to setup a proper alerting based on increasing lags for all consumer groups in a cluster, we need to ignore those "outdated" consumer groups.
 In this illustration "sample-group-1" as it's not being used anymore.
 This exporter adds 3 labels on each exporter consumergroup:topic lag metric to make that possible: `group_base_name`, `group_version`, `group_is_latest`.
 The meaning of each label is explained in the section [Labels](#labels)

 4. More (unique) metrics which are not available in other exporters.
-Likely some of these features are not desired in other exporters too.
+Likely some of these metrics and features are not desired in other exporters too.

 ### How does Kafka Minion compare to Burrow?